youlijie/Modal-Module-NPM/README.md

 # Closing

-To hide the modal you must pass the value `closed` to the argument `isModal={'closed'}` or click on the 'close' button directly on the modal.
+To hide the modal you must pass the value `closed` to the argument `setIsModalProp={'closed'}` or click on the 'close' button directly on the modal.

 # Options